Archaeological dig at Presidio of Monterey solves mystery

 |0

-This work, Archaeological dig at Presidio of Monterey solves mystery [Image 5 of 5], by Winifred Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Archaeological dig at Presidio of Monterey solves mystery, by Winifred Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT